Fasting- can literally starving yourself break the obesity code?

 When we eat, our insulin levels go up, gradually dropping as the time between meals gets longer.
 When we snack, insulin levels stay up all the time.
 When we fast, however, insulin levels drop enough that the body can finally start burning off fat, without messing with the weight thermostat.
 With low insulin levels the body's metabolic rate goes down a bit, but not nearly as much as it does when insulin is high.
 So there is no reset of the weight thermometer.
 This is complicated stuff, but it finally made sense as I kept reading.

 I have tried 24-hour fasts myself, and it was easier than I expected.
-One of my biggest problems was fighting off the internal clock that tells me when to eat.
-You don't have to do three meals a day all the time, but our minds are trained to expect them.
-And thinking about eating makes you hungrier.
-It's best to plan ahead and find something else to do when you normally would be eating.
-And make sure that you still have a balanced, nutritious diet when you're not fasting.
+One of my biggest problems was the lifelong habits that tell me when I'm supposed to eat, tied to the people around me who also expect to eat at those times.
+We don't have to do three meals a day all the time, but our minds are trained to expect them.
+And thinking about eating makes us hungrier.
+It's best to have a plan of an alternative activity that takes the place of the missing meal, such as a noontime walk or morning exercise routine.
+And any intermittent fasting regime must take into account healthy, balanced meals for the time periods when one is not fasting.

 I'm still not totally sold on the concept of fasting, but these books state the case very well.
-The concept of fasting has been showing up a lot more since these books came out, but I doubt they could be universally accepted because of the conflicts of interests with the current food and diet system.
-I could see problems for people with anorexia or other mental illnesses overdoing this, but as long as one feels in control of their behavior and monitors how they feel, it looks relatively safe.
+The concept of fasting has been showing up a lot more since these books came out, but I doubt that it will become widespread because of the addictive quality of salt, sugar, and fat laden foods that are just about everywhere.
+I could see problems for people with eating disorders like anorexia or bulimia, but as long as one feels in control of their eating habits, it looks relatively safe.